 Either way, this decision is welcome news.
 Despite all the claims for GM crops, the evidence from the US, where they have been grown commercially for thirteen years now, is that they have not significantly increased yields and have instead led to a huge increase in the use of pesticides.

 GM food also remain very unpopular with the US public.
 As a spokesman for one of Monsanto’s many subsidiary companies has said, “if you put a label on genetically engineered food, you might as well put a skull and crossbones on it”.

 The industry has got around the problem of negative perception by diverting GM crops into animal feed.
 Meat, eggs and dairy products from animals that have been raised on GM feed do not have to be labelled.
 This loophole has allowed GM foods to enter the food chain by the back door, making American citizens unwitting participants in an experiment that may take decades to produce results.

 Let’s move on to a recipe.
 Each year I grow a single scallopini plant on my allotment plot, the Circus Garden.
 Also known less romantically as patty pan and custard squash, scallopini is often described as being shaped like a flying saucer but I always think it resembles a generously filled pie.
 My one plant is sufficient to ensure a steady supply of scallopini during the late summer months.

 A good source of magnesium and of vitamins A and C, it is best eaten when the fruit is small, no more than 10cm in diameter, otherwise it starts to becomes too fibrous.

 Here I’ve used my scallopini in a beautifully flavoured, nourishing, creamy soup.
-It’s quick and very easy to make, ready in 30 minutes.
+It’s astonishing how just a few simple ingredients can come together to make such a lovely dish.
+It’s also quick and very easy to make, ready in 30 minutes.

 scallopini soup with garlic and mint